Project

 Gem Version

-The goal of the project is to allow users to define templates in the most native form to all technologist: Directory Structures, short commands, and helpful commands which make the gem's usage completely visible!
+BundleGem allow users to define project templates in the most native form to all technologist: Directory Structures, short commands, and helpful commands that make the tool's usage completely visible!

-The most beneficial aspect of this gem is that it allows you to specify exactly how you want your 'default starting gem' to look, rather than rely on what someone else thought would be generally helpful.
+The most beneficial aspect of BundleGem is that it allows you to specify exactly how you want your 'default starting project' to look, rather than rely on what someone else thought would be generally helpful.

 Installation